Europe’s Fifth Youngest Lineup & Title Contender: FC Nordsjælland and its use of the m-station

 Slovakian international Stanislav Lobotka, who recently moved from FCN to Spanish side Celta Vigo, praises the utilisation of the m-station at the FCN training grounds:

 – We used the m-station all the time when there was a small break in the play.
 I primarily used the m-station to improve my first touch; you learn to control the ball better and with greater speed.

 ALSO SEE: Aerial first-touch and passing with the m-station

 Not just designed for technical, attacking players

-Although Marcondes (striker) and Lobotka (attacking midfielder) both improve their technical skills using the m-station, the m-station soccer rebounder also allows players to practice and improve essential goalkeeping and defending skills.
+Although Marcondes (striker) and Lobotka (attacking midfielder) both improve their technical skills using the m-station, the m-station football rebounder also allows players to practice and improve essential goalkeeping and defending skills.
 Marcondes explains:

 – We also use the m-station for defensive purposes.
 Andreas Skovgaard, Viktor Tranberg, and I have practiced against each other in order to time our movement better on both high and low crosses.
 I think it’s a very useful device.
 It also helps us improve headers.